GwenTinho/gwentinho.github.io/src/index.md

 # Education

 - 2020-2023: Bachelor in Computer Science at the University of Luxembourg
-- 2023 - 2024: M1 MPRI at Universié Paris Cité
+- 2023 - 2024: M1 MPRI at Université Paris Cité
-- 2024 - now: M2 MPRI at Universié Paris Cité
+- 2024 - now: M2 MPRI at Université Paris Cité